 - Portray your background in a positive manner.

 Electrician jobs may seem like they are recession-proof but they are not.
 Electricians have been hit by scaling back in the construction industry just like other trades and competition is fierce.
 Although it is true that homes and businesses always need electricians, the industry is constantly updating the requirements needed to be a ‘competent person’ or a business qualified to carry out the necessary work.
 There will be exams to pass.
 These will cost money and time when you could be working, so make sure the course is industry-recognized.

 Use the Summit Skills website to help you investigate the opportunities in your region of the country.
 Make sure you are not retraining to be a plumber in Cardiff when the best prospects are available in Leeds.

 There are plenty of positives.
 Putting your money into a career change demonstrates to employers that you are committed.
 The building trade is founded on trust, so you need to build up a good working relationship with your contacts.

-Get your pitch right and suggest you start at beginners rates.
-You may have to start as low as £10 per hour, otherwise, employers won’t believe you are ready to get stuck in or know whether you can handle yourself when the going gets tough.
+Get your pitch right and suggest you start at beginner rates.
+You may have to start as low as £10 per hour, otherwise, employers won’t believe you are ready to get stuck or know whether you can handle yourself when the going gets tough.

 Changing your career is a daunting experience and not to be lightly undertaken.
 However, choosing a

 This book will take you through understanding the way you feel now as well as how to improve your current situation immediately so you can create enough space to work on breaking out and doing what you truly love.